 13 – US Vice-President Agnew hits three spectators with his first two shots at Bob Hope’s Desert Classic golf match.
 Disgusted, he jumps into a golf cart and leaves the course.

 15 – Decimal currency is introduced in Britain.
 New bronze 2p, 1p and ½p coins are issued.
+The familiar pound (£), shilling (s) and pence (d) coins are to be phased out over the next 18 months.

 17 – England regain the Ashes with a 62 run win in the seventh Test.